 Why we love it: Perfect for the wear-it-once type who likes to sell standout pieces frequently.
 Create a profile and your followers will get alerts every time you post a new item.
-Bonus points for high commission rates.
+Bonus points for low commission rates.

 What to sell: Vintage and secondhand designer clothing, shoes, bags, and jewelry.